 Most Common Portable Toilet Problems

 Portable toilets are a perfect go-to option for every traveler, campers, hikers, or folks who live in the woods.
 But there are a certain number of drawbacks of it you can’t completely ignore.
 The odor is the ghastliest and most prominent of these problems, especially with toilets using temporary storage.
-As soon as you open the lid, you have to combat against a terrible shit odor.
-But there’s a solution too.
+As soon as you open the lid, you have to combat against a terrible odor, but there’s a solution too.

 Regular maintenance is likely to reduce the odor to a great extent.
 If you’re still not satisfied, try putting some chemical deodorizer in the toilet, replace the plastic liners frequently for better results.
 Many flush type portable toilets are well-engineered with robust tank seals, dual basins and a vent pipe that prevent the odor from dissipating in the air.